DansGit/qnatool/README.md

 Or use whatever packagement method works for your distribution.

 ## Cairo Library
-You need both Cairo Library and Py2cairo installed
+You need both Cairo Library and Py2cairo installed if you want qnatool to make images of the graph.
+If not, you can skip this step.
 * **CairoLib:** Go to http://www.cairographics.org/download/ and follow their instructions.
 * **Py2cairo:** Got to http://cairographics.org/pycairo/ and follow their instructions.